Gegevensuitwisseling-Paramedische-Zorg/open-GUPZ/README.md

 Contributors **MUST** understand the importance of writing readable and consistent Git branch names and commit messages.

+### Workflow
+The main branch is the ultimate source of thurtih and should always be deployable.
+For each issue that requires a change, contributers create a new branch.
+Contributers don't directly merge their changes with main, but create pull requests instead.

 ### Git Branch Naming Conventions

 Contributors **MUST** follow a very lean and simple Git branch naming convention that makes it easy to correlate the